-On the surface, affiliate-based verification seems great: the affiliate does the marketing, and you get the sale.
+On the surface, marketplace verification seems great: the marketplace handles promotion, and you get the sale.
 But there are hidden costs.
 In addition to charging a verification fee, they also collect a commission on every sale.
 That hurts your ROI.
 And while the marketing they do for you may seem free, it’s not.
-They often charge a fee for sending out emails and for premium placement on their website.
+They often charge a fee for sending out emails and for premium placement on their websites.

 With a digital verification solution, you pay a verification fee, and that’s it.
-You can promote the offer through all of your channels and pay no commission on the sales you make.
-And while the initial verification fee might be higher than an affiliate’s, the overall cost for the lifetime of the customer is lower.
+You can promote the offer through all of your channels and pay no commission.
+And while the initial verification fee might be higher than an affiliate-based model, the overall cost for the lifetime of the customer is lower.
 That’s because all those little affiliate fees add up—a problem that’s exacerbated by repeat purchases.
 Brands using digital verification can see ROAS as high as 25:1.

 03 Narrows Your Channel Marketing Options

-Affiliate-based verification providers receive “last-touch attribution,” meaning they receive all the commission on a purchase.
-You can still work with companies like Rakuten and RetailMeNot to promote your offer, but if they can’t collect a commission, there’s no incentive for them to partner with you.
+Marketplace verification providers receive “last-touch attribution,” meaning they receive the commission on a conversion.
+You can still invite affiliates like Groupon and RetailMeNot to join your program, but if they can’t collect a commission, there’s no incentive for them to feature and promote your offer.

 04 Prevents You from Running Nurture Programs

 Customer acquisition is the beginning, but the real power of a sale is the opportunity for future sales that grow your customer lifetime value (CLTV).
-Affiliates can’t integrate into your brand’s loyalty program, which is a big limitation.
+Marketplace verification providers can’t integrate into your brand’s loyalty program, which is a big limitation.

-When you send your customer off to an affiliate for verification, it’s more difficult to nurture your customers and encourage loyalty.
-That’s because the affiliate now owns the customer data you would need in order to do just that.
-Affiliates may help you market your brand, but they are also marketing on behalf of your competitors.
+When you send your customer off to a marketplace for verification, it’s more difficult to nurture your customers and encourage loyalty.
+That’s because the marketplace now owns the customer data you would need in order to do just that.
+Affiliate-based models may help you market your brand, but they are also marketing on behalf of your competitors.
 Their allegiance is to themselves.